 Workforce well-being is typically a top priority for forward-thinking companies.
-In actuality, it is your obligation as a professional manager to ensure that your staff are engaged.
-This is important not just for their personal physical and mental health, but it can also enhance the company’s productivity and efficiency.
+In actuality, it is your obligation as a professional manager to ensure that your staff is engaged.
+This is important not just for their personal physical and mental health, but it can also to enhance the company’s productivity and efficiency.
 People in higher positions of responsibility, on the other hand, are prone to forgetting or neglecting their own well-being.
 This should not occur since it is important to keep in mind that we are all people, and responsibilities can be challenging for everyone.
 Of course, everyone is unique, and we all respond to stressful situations in different ways, but your mental health should never be disregarded.

 We explore how vital it is as a leader or a manager to look after your employees’ well-being, as well as how to regulate your impulses and act accordingly.